Washington-University/HCPpipelines/README.md

    this environment variable are provided below in the [Running the HCP Pipelines on example data](#running-the-hcp-pipelines-on-example-data) section.

-5. The [HCP version of gradunwarp][HCP-gradunwarp] (if gradient nonlinearity correction is to be done.)
+5. The [HCP version of gradunwarp][HCP-gradunwarp] version 1.0.2 (if gradient nonlinearity correction is to be done.)

 -----